 The King of Closeness

 When it comes to closeness of shave, the title has to go to Gillette.
 We visited their operation in Boston, Massachusetts in the US, as well as their R&D facility in Reading, England and it was quite incredible witnessing all these scientists working towards one product: a better blade.
-I think it’s hard to argue that any other shaving system delivers a closer shave than the Gillette blade.
-It also handles superbly well thanks to its FlexBall Technology technology, and has a Precision Trimmer on back for accurate edging or for hard to reach areas such as under the nose.
+For that reason alone I think it’s hard to argue that any other shaving system delivers a closer shave than Gillette’s latest razor, the Fusion5 Proshield.
+It also handles superbly well thanks to its FlexBall Technology and has a precision trimmer on back for accurate edging or hard to reach areas such as under the nose.

 - Closeness: 10/10